Vyral/base-template/_drafts/what-can-you-do-when-your-mortgage-forces-you-to-rent.md

 {% include youtube.html %}

-If you’ve been forced to rent out your home just to pay the mortgage, there’s a way out.
-Here’s what you can do.
+<center>If you’ve been forced to rent out your home just to pay the mortgage, there’s a way out.
+Here’s what you can do.</center>

 When we talk about an “accidental investor,” we don’t mean someone who mistakenly purchased a great investment property that brings them passive income.